XnLogicaL/XnLogicaL/README.md

 ## About ❓

-I ❤️ programming, open source, and learning new things.
+I ❤️ programming, open source, and learning.
-Interested in compilers, interpreters, among others.
+Interested in compilers, interpreters, among other things.
 That's about it, no need to yap here..

+## Contact
+- discord: `ceo_oftaxfraud`
+- email: `xnlogical@gmail.com`

 **See pinned projects for cool stuff*